alistairjoelquinn/sn-typescript/README.md

 };
 ```

 Our final consideration in typing Redux, is typing the hooks `useSelector` and `useDispatch` so that they don't need to be typed every time they are used.
-Custom copies of these hooks are located in `hooks.ts`, inside the `redux` directory, which return a typed hook according to our configuration.
+Custom copies of these hooks are located in `hooks.ts`, inside the `redux` directory.
+These return a typed hook according to our configuration.
 Wherever `useSelector` or `useDispatch` are used, these hooks can be imported and used instead.

 ```ts
 import { TypedUseSelectorHook, useDispatch, useSelector } from 'react-redux';